-In assessing impairment, management estimates the recoverable amount of each asset or cash-generating units based on expected future cash flows and uses an interest rate to discount them.
-Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see note 4.15).
-In 2011, the Group recognised an impairment loss on goodwill (see note 9) and internally generated software (see note 10).
+In assessing impairment, management estimates the recoverable amount of each asset or cash-generating unit based on expected future cash flows and uses an interest rate to discount them.
+Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 4.15).
+In 2012, the Group recognised an impairment loss on goodwill (see Note 9) and internally generated software (see Note 10).